Lunamos/STAPpp-fish/Note.md

 !!!!!!
 VERY IMPORTANT !!!!!!!
 Ip of beam is not Iy^2 + Iz^2, see strucural mechanices page 75
 Jp must be input
+VECTOR OF PRINCIPAL COORDINATE OF INERTIA OF SECTION MUST BE INPUT

+9. Write a input file document.